-The relationship that you have with your assigned academic advisor is important, ensuring that you choose the right major or program for your educational and career goals and to reach the goal of graduation, transfer or workforce entry.
+The relationship that you have with your assigned academic advisor is important.
+This is to ensure that you choose the right major or program for your educational and career goals and to reach the goal of graduation and/or transfer.
 New/transfer students are assigned an advisor based on your declared program or major within two weeks after each semester begins.

-All degrees and certificate programs are clustered into seven advising pathways, each with their own advising specialists.
-The goal being that you will meet with the same advisor the whole time you are at CCD, giving you continuity and a single point of contact.
-If a student's advisor is unavailable we will provide alternative support.
+All degrees and certificate programs are clustered into seven advising pathways, each with their own advising experts.
 The Advising Pathways are as follows: